mdgspace/GhostDev/CONTRIBUTING.md

 Prefix that follows specification is not enough though.
 Remember that the title must be clear and descriptive with usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).

 Happy contributing :heart:

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/master/CONTRIBUTING.md).